biutthapa/WebLISP-Compiler/README.md

 # WebLISP Compiler
-Welcome to the WebLISP Compiler repository!
-This is where the heart of the WebLISP language lives.
-This repository contains the source code for the WebLISP compiler, which is responsible for parsing WebLISP source code and generating efficient WebAssembly bytecode that can be executed in the browser.
+The WebLISP compiler repository will contain the source code for the compiler that will transform the WebLISP source code into the WebAssembly bytecode.
+The compiler is implemented in a hybrid approach that combines the best features of interpreted and compiled languages to provide a high-performance output.
+It will take advantage of the latest browser technologies to deliver fast and reliable performance.

 ## Project Goals
-The main goal of this project is to create a high-performance, easy-to-use language that is specifically designed for building games and other high-performance applications that run in the browser.
+The main goal of this project is to create a high-performance, easy-to-use language that is specifically designed for building games and other heavy applications that run in the browser.
 We believe that by leveraging the power of WebAssembly and taking a hybrid approach to compiling and interpreting code, we can achieve this goal and create a language that is faster and more efficient than any other language for building browser-based applications.

 ## Features
 The WebLISP Compiler will include the following features: